pityka/lamp/README.md

 - optimizers: SgdW, AdamW (see [here](https://arxiv.org/abs/1711.05101)), RAdam, Yogi
 - training loop and data loaders on top of cats-effect
 - checkpointing, ONNX export, NPY and CSV import

-With the above components Lamp is feature complete to build machine learning models on tabular, image, text and graph domains.

 This repository also hosts some other loosely related libraries.